 In the course of reaching its decision to approve the merger agreement and the transactions contemplated by the merger agreement, the KFN board of directors considered a number of factors in its deliberations.
-For a more complete discussion of these factors, see "Proposal 1: The Merger-Recommendation of the KFN Board of Directors; KFN Reasons for the Merger" beginning on page 64 of this proxy statement/prospectus.
+For a more complete discussion of these factors, see "Special Factors-Recommendation of the KFN Board of Directors and Reasons for the Merger; Fairness of the Merger" beginning on page 68 of this proxy statement/prospectus.

-Opinion of the Financial Advisor to the Transaction Committee (See page 67)
+Opinion of the Financial Advisor to the KFN Transaction Committee (See page 73)